Table of content

 Overview

 Screen printing is a traditional method where ink is pushed through a mesh screen onto the fabric.
 Each color requires a separate screen, making this technique ideal for bold designs with limited colors.
-It's well-suited for cotton T-shirts and widely used in commercial settings for its durability and vibrant prints.
+It's well-suited for cotton T-shirts and widely used in commercial settings.
+(It’s the go-to for bold logos on heavyweight graphic tees designed to last.)

 Screen Printing